jranabahu/wso2-plugin/README.md

-# plugins for WSO2 Products
+# Plugins for WSO2 Products

 This repository contains a set of plugins for WSO2 Products